luxonis/depthai-docs-website/source/pages/tutorials/creating-custom-nn-models.rst

     For a more complex module, please refer to `Harris corner detection in PyTorch <https://github.com/kunaltyagi/pytorch_harris/>`__ demo by Kunal Tyagi.

+    **Keep in mind** that VPU supports only `FP16 <https://en.wikipedia.org/wiki/Half-precision_floating-point_format#Half_precision_examples>`__, which means that max value is 65504.
+When multiplying a few values you can quickly overflow if you don't properly normalize/divide values.

 #. **Export the NN module to onnx**

     Since PyTorch isn't directly supported by OpenVINO, we first need to export the model to `onnx format <https://onnx.ai/>`__ and then to OpenVINO.